lipetsk-digital/HomeLibraryAI/README.md

 - `book_id`: int - ID of added/edited book
 - `user_id`: int - ID of current telegram-user (library owner)

-## Telegram bot's commands

-There are 5 global bot's commands, whitch can be executate from any bot state.
-You don't need to ask `@BotFather` add these commands to main menu button.
-They added automaticaly by the bot itself:
-- `add` - Add book
-- `find` - Search
-- `edit` - Edit book
-- `cat` - Cathegories
-- `export` - Export
-- `lang` - Language

-Also bot process `/start` command - for the first run of each user.

 ## How it works

 ![Working environment diagram](images/homelib.drawio.png)